ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 errors.

-Once both aggregate shares are successfully obtained, the Leader responds to subsequent HTTP GET requests with the `status` field set to `finished` and the `Collection` field populated with the encrypted aggregate shares.
+Once both aggregate shares are successfully obtained, the Leader responds to subsequent HTTP GET requests with the `status` field set to `ready` and the `Collection` field populated with the encrypted aggregate shares.
 The Collector stops polling once receiving this final request.